 I found four interesting examples of websites or firms that are providing compelling content or experiences to not only tell clients that they exist, but to attract clients to them.

-- This firm from Pennsylvania created some great tools and content to attract family law clients to their site, including a Divorce Mediation Checklist, a Communication Toolkit to help a spouse talk to their partner about divorce, and a Divorce Guide on pitfalls to avoid when approaching divorce.
+- A firm from Pennsylvania created some great tools and content to attract family law clients to their site, including a Divorce Mediation Checklist, a Communication Toolkit to help a spouse talk to their partner about divorce, and a Divorce Guide on pitfalls to avoid when approaching divorce.

 - The all-50-state child support calculator on the Dad’s Divorce website is also very impressive.
 A service of and website provided by Cordell & Cordell, an East Coast law firm, the site could be a fantastic resource for spouses throughout the country.